haobuhaoo/tp/docs/UserGuide.md

 Format: `edit-student i/INDEX [n/NAME] [p/PHONE] [t/LESSON_TIME]...`

 * Edits the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
+* `INDEX` refers to the index number shown in the displayed student list.
+* The index must be a positive integer 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * If one of the lesson times is to be updated, all other unchanged lesson times must also be provided.